A programme of research running the largest-ever set of trials to identify ways to encourage more young women to study Computer Science

 - A £2.4 million research project, funded by the Department for Education in England as part of the National Centre for Computing Education (NCCE)

-- Implemented and evaluated in a collaboration between the Raspberry Pi Foundation; STEM Learning; and BCS, The Chartered Institute for IT (the three organisations which form the consortium behind the NCCE), and the Behavioural Insights Team; Apps for Good; and WISE
+- Implemented and evaluated in a collaboration between the Raspberry Pi Foundation; STEM Learning; and BCS, The Chartered Institute for IT (the three organisations which formed the consortium that set up and established the NCCE), and the Behavioural Insights Team; Apps for Good; and WISE

 - Exploring the influence of teaching approach, relevance, non-formal learning, belonging, and timetabling and subject choice materials on gender balance in computing